slaveofgod/sog-validator/doc/validators/Blank.md

 } from 'bob-validator';

 let validator = new BlankValidator({
-    'message': 'Your error message'
+    'message': 'This value should be blank.'
 });

-let data = 'Some data ...';
+let data = '';

 validator.validate(data);